How to Cold Call: The Complete Guide for Sales Reps

 Instead of: "I'd love to show you..."
 Say: "Our customers typically see..."

-This subtle shift positions you as a partner, not a salesperson pushing a product.
+That small shift positions you as a partner instead of a salesperson pushing a product.

 Practice Makes the Difference

-The reps who hit quota consistently don't have a secret script.
-They've practiced more than everyone else.
-They've handled every objection before encountering it on a real call.
+The reps who hit quota every month don't have a secret script.
+They've just practiced more than everyone else, and they've handled every objection in rehearsal before it ever showed up on a live call.

-According to EBQ's research, AI call analysis and coaching tools can improve success rates by approximately 50%.
-The feedback loop accelerates improvement.
+Per EBQ's research, AI call analysis and coaching tools can improve success rates by roughly 50%.
+The feedback loop is what speeds you up.

 - Write your scripts for opener, discovery, and common objections